verus-lang/verus/README.md

 cd ..
 ```

-You can pull in future updates to Rust via [update-rust.sh](./tools/update-rust.sh).
+You can pull in future updates to our fork of rust via [`tools/update-rust.sh`](./tools/update-rust.sh).

 ### Step 2: Setup z3